Review and road test of the Ford Mustang

 If you hold great store in miles per gallon figures, don't ever, ever take a test drive in the 5.0-litre V8 Mustang.
-It'll ruin you for the Ecoboost model.
-The 2.3-litre car returns an economy reading that is actually quite impressive for such a big, powerful, petrol-engined car, getting 31.4mpg on the combined cycle and 199g/km of CO2 with a 6-speed manual gearbox.
-Choose that heavy hitting V8, the official emissions stats say that you'll chug out 268g/km.
-The official WLTP combined consumption figure is 23.3mpg, but if you can get the fuel meter to average into the twenties, you have more restraint than we could manage.
+For this model's heavy hitting V8, the official emissions stats say that you'll chug out 268g/km.
+The official WLTP combined consumption figure is 23.9mpg, but if you can get the fuel meter to average into the twenties, you have more restraint than we could manage.
 It's 256g/km and 25.2mpg for the auto Fastback version.

 Ford Mustang review by Jonathan Crouch